Quantum Algorithms for Structured Prediction: Numerical Experiments

 In an alternative SAGA experiment, called $\beta$-10-SAGA, we have $\beta$ start from $10^{-7}$ and in every $10$ iterations increase it by $10^{-8}$, resulting in a final value of $1.1\times 10^{-6}$.
-Its performance is slightly worse than that of SAGA, although it is still better than that of SubSGDP.
-However, $\beta \max f_i$ starts from around $0.8$ and approaches $8$ in the end, which is more suitable for a Gibbs sampler.
+As shown in \cref{fig:min_max_fig}, $\beta$-10-SAGA performs slightly worse than SAGA, although it is still better than SGDP.
+However, $\beta \max f_i$ starts from around $0.8$ and approaches $8$ in the end, which is a more suitable temperature regime for a quantum Gibbs sampler.